Idea-Link/llm-image-evaluator/docs/architecture/frontend-architecture.md

 - **Framework**: We will use the standard **Next.js App Router**.
 Routes will be defined by folders within the `src/app/` directory.
 For example, the page for a specific evaluation result will be located at `src/app/evaluations/[id]/page.tsx`.

 - **Protected Routes**: All routes, except for the login page, will be protected.
-This will be enforced using a single `src/middleware.ts` file that checks for a valid session cookie and redirects unauthenticated users to the login page.
+This will be enforced using a single `src/middleware.ts` file that checks for a valid Supabase Auth session and redirects unauthenticated users to the login page.
+The middleware validates against the single admin user session.

 ## Frontend Services Layer (API Integration)